How does it feel when you’ve found your ideal? Ever so goosey, goosey, GooseyGoo! Honk! Honk!

 “We applaud those who preserve and maintain these wonderful slices of life and would like to be part of the celebration.”

-The GooseyGoo website is an online collaborative industrial history mapping project for everybody to add their industrial history knowledge to.
-We will be able to discover and plot our local relics that may otherwise sit unloved and unappreciated, or worse still – be lost from our landscape without our knowledge!
+The GooseyGoo website is an online collaborative industrial heritage mapping project for everybody to add their knowledge to.
+We can discover and plot our local relics that may otherwise sit unloved and unappreciated, or worse still – be lost from our landscape without our knowledge!
 Obviously all the well-recognised sites, such as Brunel’s SS Great Britain, or Telford’s massive aqueduct and Darby’s Iron Bridge, they are great, but they are safe.
 We need to plot and record the small stuff, the decaying stuff, the hidden stuff, the stuff that’ll never be protected by the financial safety-net created by a well-attended visitor attraction!

-By plotting the industrial activities of the past we may create more importance for their preservation and inspire the younger generation to see the value in British Industrial History and the importance of the culture that it inspires.
+By plotting the industrial activities of the past we may create more importance for their preservation and inspire the younger generation to see the value in British Industrial Heritage and the importance of the culture that it inspires.

 “GooseyGoo has one main aim – to investigate and share industrial relics in the UK of all sizes and apparent importance in the hope that people will enjoy them, care for them, restore and preserve them.”

 If everybody photographs the relics of our industrial past year after year, we will be able to plot their condition and as they change we will have a visual record of how they were and what restoration is required!
-Forever the optimist, I feel that every relic has an argument for restoration, but without evidence of rapid or recent deterioration, authorities may not see the value in them, only seeing them as a dangerous remnant or in the way of new development!
+Forever the optimist, I feel that every relic has an argument for restoration, but without evidence of rapid or recent deterioration, authorities may not see the ergency to protect them, only seeing them as a dangerous remnant or in the way of new development!
 So generating visual records and to raise awareness and appreciation of our relics is hugely important for future campaigns.

 So, what can I do on GooseyGoo?
 You can….